sharetribe/flex-docs/src/docs/cookbook-transaction-process/change-transaction-process-in-ftw/index.md

 published: true
 ---

-The default transaction process in FTW is a nightly booking process called `flex-default-process/release-1` and FTW is created to support states and transitions defined in that process.
+The default transaction process in FTW-daily is a nightly booking process called `flex-default-process/release-1` and FTW-daily is created to support states and transitions defined in that process.

 How the transaction process works behind the Marketplace API depends on